 Ellen Slattery – Owner of Gracie’s Ventures

 Ellen’s eye for detail and commitment to extraordinary service has been a hallmark of her culinary career.
 She opened her first restaurant, Gracie’s, in 1998 and it quickly became a favorite of locals, visitors and food journalists.
-That same dedication to every delicious detail propelled her next venture, Ellie’s Bakery, to success.
-Downtown denizens pack the tiny space, while enjoying everything from colorful macarons to wholesome sandwiches.
-Next up will be Ellie’s, a French-style bistro slated to open in this spring.
+That same dedication to every delicious detail propelled her next venture, Ellie’s, to success.
+Downtown denizens flock there to enjoy everything from colorful macarons to wholesome sandwiches.

 Kristin Stone – Providence River Boat Company